Q-Technologies/puppet-nginx/README.md

   * `localport` - proxies any HTTP service running on the localhost on specified port (default 8080)
   * `php` - proxies PHP-FPM through a UNIX socket
   * `owncloud` - proxies PHP-FPM through a UNIX socket, but with some recommended owncloud settings
+  * `nextcloud` - proxies PHP-FPM through a UNIX socket, but with some recommended owncloud settings
   * `opencart` - proxies PHP-FPM through a UNIX socket, but with some recommended opencart settings
 * `pool_ini` - for [PHP FPM](https://github.com/Q-Technologies/puppet-phpfpm.git).
 It can be used to overwrite the global pool ini data.
 It is merged, so you only need to specify differences.
 * `psgi` - parameters that can be passed to the [PSGI module](https://github.com/Q-Technologies/puppet-psgi.git) to override the PSGI global settings for this web server name only.
 It is merged, so you only need to specify differences.